EECC National Hubs & Groups

 Want to work with EECC in Tanzania?
 Join our Network!

-The EECC Sweden Hub, led by Otto Schell, Emily Tegnell, Andreas Wellhagen, Hilda Green, Frida Aronsson, Jonna Idh, and Johanna Larsson, is actively advancing Essential Emergency and Critical Care through implementation research, training development, global advocacy, and partnerships.
-The team is sharing insights at major events, including the Critical Care Conference in Dubai, Anaesthesia Day in Västra Götaland, the World Congress of Intensive Care in Vancouver, and the Swedish Society of Anaesthesia and Intensive Care.
+The EECC Sweden Hub, led by Otto Schell, Emily Tegnell, Andreas Wellhagen, Hilda Green, Frida Aronsson, Jonna Idh, and Johanna Larsson, is advancing implementation research, training development, and global advocacy.

 Want to work with EECC in Sweden?
 Join our Network!